The Uproar over Man Ray

-As I continue perusing the web to see the outrage, I wonder if anyone has read Ravasi’s statement, and I wonder if the image is a good representation for what the document highlights.
+As I continue perusing the web to see the outrage, I wonder if anyone has read Ravasi’s statement, and I wonder if the image is a good representation of what the document highlights.
 Onto the document.
 This is an outline document titled, “Women’s Cultures: Equality and Difference.”

 In response to the above complaint, we do read directly from the document:

 So if the temptation existed to dismiss this as a man’s document telling women how it should be, which might have been the reaction of some on viewing the art in question, we can stop right there.
-This document is written by women about women, if that matters at all.
+This document is written by women about women if that matters at all.